Paris - Ile De France

 Charles V's Library (14th century)

-By the mid-14th century, new districts had developed outside Philippe-Auguste Wall and needed protection.
+By the mid-14th century, new districts had developed beyond Philippe-Auguste Wall and needed protection.

 King Charles V built a new rampart; works lasted from 1356 to 1383.